Plain English

 Put Option

-A put option is a contract that gives you the right to sell a stock at a set price by a specific date.
-Think of it as in…
+A put option is a contract that gives you the right to sell a stock at a fixed price by a specific date.
+Think of it as …

 Short Interest